 Pokhara Nepal is the gateway to the Annapurna Himalaya, so many trekkers pass through the city on the way to expeditions further into the mountains.
 It's probably one of the best known places in Nepal - barring the highest mountain in the world, Mt Everest, and the capital Kathmandu - but, when most people think of it, they think about the Annapurna Circuit.
 It’s not actually necessary to go so far into the high Himalaya to have a trekking adventure around Pokhara.

 The Pokhara Valley itself, and nearby areas, offer several short treks.
 These are ideal for first-time trekkers, or groups with children or members who aren’t too confident in their trekking abilities.
-The altitudes don’t climb too high, the weather conditions are unlikely to get extreme, and the trails stay fairly close to civilization.
+The altitudes don’t climb too high, the weather conditions are unlikely to get extreme, and the trails stay fairly close to civilisation.
 These are some of the best and most accessible short treks in Nepal.

 Sarangkot is the hill to the north of Fewa Lake; it’s the spot where paragliders take off from, so every day you’ll see dozens of colourful gliders floating in the skies between the hills and the lake.
 It’s also a popular spot to watch the sunrise, but people usually get a taxi up there for this purpose.